 |Estate Value||tax rate||Deduction|

 |10 million yen or less||10%||–|

 |600 million yen more than||55%||72 million yen|

-With larger estates, inheritance planning often involves setting up holding companies, trusts, or foundations.
+For families with larger estates considering how to plan and reduce the tax burden, inheritance planning often involves setting up holding companies, trusts, or foundations.
 Which of these structures or combination of structures to choose largely depends on the variables similar to those mentioned above.
 However, it should go without saying, such legal structures will involve initial setup costs as well as annual operating costs.
 For larger estates, these costs are more than justified by the value received.
 With smaller estates you may find that your beneficiaries fall within tax-free inheritance allowances, and owe no extra taxes to begin with.
 However, for many people in the middle, their family could have a sizable tax specter looming over them, but not enough to justify complex estate planning.

 It turns out that there actually is a way to protect your heirs from a large unexpected tax bill; and it keeps the tax authorities quite happy as well.
 Rather than spending money on legal and fiduciary fees to reduce, delay, or eliminate tax; it could be simpler and cheaper to just to set up a life insurance policy with the death benefit equal to the estimated inheritance tax liability.
 Premiums paid to fund the insurance policy will reduce the taxable estate as well, further reducing the beneficiary’s eventual inheritance tax bill.